Groundhog Day (film): Critical reception

-The tone was described as inconsistent, and the film poorly paced, some scenes going on too long.
-Owen Glieberman compared it unfavorably to another time-travel film, Back to the Future (1985), which he found more cleverly structured.
+Variety described the tone as inconsistent and wrote that the film was poorly paced, some scenes going on too long.
+Owen Gleiberman compared it unfavorably to another time-travel film, Back to the Future (1985), which he found more cleverly structured.
 He described some scenes as isolated comedy sketches rather than part of a larger narrative.
 Thomson said that the repetition of scenes worked against the film, making it seem as if no progress was being made.
 Hinson countered that minor alterations to the scenes kept them interesting as part of a "brilliantly imaginative" and "complex" script.
 Some reviewers said that the humor was often mild, eliciting small chuckles instead of outright hilarity, although Hinson found it to be "wildly funny."
 The Hollywood Reporter wrote that it offered a range of comedy and satire, all tempered by the love story between Phil and Rita.
 Critics highlighted the deeper story behind the comedy.
 Ebert called it a comedy on the surface but with an underlying thoughtfulness.
 Maslin said that her initial impression was of a lightweight fare, but it became "strangely affecting."

 Murray was consistently praised for his performance.
 Critics were in agreement that his performance was essential to the film's success by making Phil's transformation believable.
 Gene Siskel wrote that any other actor could not have prevented the film from becoming too "saccharine."
 Turan said that Murray's natural gruffness and comedic barbs prevented over-sentimentality.
 Turan also appreciated the endearing performance by Murray compared to his more abrasive, past performances.
 Hinson said that Murray had never been funnier.
 He continued that Murray was a vital component in keeping the film's optimism from seeming dishonest or manufactured.
 Hinson liked that even after Phil's redemption, he retains a cynical edge.
-Glieberman believed that Murray's indifference retains the audience's attention, but added that while Murray was talented enough to play a redeemed person, it was not a good fit for him.
+Gleiberman believed that Murray's indifference retains the audience's attention, but added that while Murray was talented enough to play a redeemed person, it was not a good fit for him.
 Ebert found Murray significantly funnier as a sarcastic antagonist than the friendly protagonist.